ainephelan/ainephelan.github.io/_posts/2019-03-15-the-gender-gap.md

 [Randal Olson](http://www.randalolson.com/2014/06/14/percentage-of-bachelors-degrees-conferred-to-women-by-major-1970-2012/), a data scientist from the University of Pennsylvania, has cleaned the data set for years 1970 to 2012 and made it available on his personal website.

-Gender parity is a topic close to my own heart, and we still have a long way to go in even [understanding and agreeing that it exists](https://www.smartcompany.com.au/business-advice/politics/frydenberg-pay-gap-closed/), let alone bridging it.
+Gender parity is a topic close to my own heart, and we still have a long way to go in understanding it or in some instances even [agreeing that it exists](https://www.smartcompany.com.au/business-advice/politics/frydenberg-pay-gap-closed/), let alone bridging it.

 Right, let's use Randal's [cleaned data](http://www.randalolson.com/wp-content/uploads/percent-bachelors-degrees-women-usa.csv) to see some historical differences between the genders regarding their chosen fields of study in the US.